pockerman/cuberl/README.md

 # cubeAI

 CubeAI is a C++ library containing implementations of various reinforcement learning, filtering and planning algorithms.
-The library documentation (under development) can be found here <a href="https://pockerman-py-cubeai.readthedocs.io/en/latest/">PyCubeAI</a>
+The library documentation (under development) can be found here <a href="https://pockerman-py-cubeai.readthedocs.io/en/latest/">CubeAI</a>
 The Python flavor of the library can be found at <a href="https://github.com/pockerman/py_cube_ai">PyCubeAI</a>.

+The following is an indicative list of examples.
+More tutorials can be found at

 ## Examples